Denil05/Heart_Disease_Pridiction/README.md

 This application is for educational and research purposes only.
 It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with qualified healthcare professionals for medical decisions.

-## 📞 Contact

-For questions or support, please open an issue on GitHub or contact the maintainers.

 ---

 **Note**: This is a machine learning model and should be used responsibly.
 The predictions are based on statistical patterns and may not be 100% accurate for all individuals.